BerryConcept/works-of-music/README.md

 ## Copyright and License

-All of my own original works up to now are noncommercial.
+All of my own original works up to now are presenting under noncommercial purposes.
 I don't have any intentions or plans to make a living from my pure enthusiasm.
 And I am kindly request everyone to respect my works and **do not republish my efforts in any other places without my formal permissions**.
-Thanks for understanding!
+If you intend to re-tune or recompose my works, or use my songs in any non-commercial ways, please contact me using the [contact information](https://github.com/BerryConcept/works-of-music/blob/master/README.md#my-contact-information) above.
+Thanks for understanding! :)

+---

-README Last Updated 12/25/2018
+V1.0 Last Updated 12/25/2018